Redefining online feedback collection for ServiceOntario

 Facilitating usability testing

-Understanding the needs of both public customers and product teams
+Understanding the needs of both public customers and product teams.

-We wanted to understand both public customers and product teams when collecting feedback.
 Customers need an easy way to share their feedback, while product teams need clear, useful information to make improvements.

 We spoke to 15 product teams to discuss common themes and pain points with feedback that is currently collected.
 These interviews helped build shared ownership of the solution and ensure we design with, not just for, the people using these insights.